-- A risk of remaining at the zero lower bound too long is that a significant asset market bubble will develop. - The U.S. has been plagued by such bubbles in the 1990s (tech/NASDAQ) and the 2000s (housing prices). - Each of these asset-price bubbles eventually burst, and the aftermath included a recession. - Might something similar develop over the next several years as the U.S. economy continues to improve while monetary policy remains exceptionally accommodative?
+- A risk of remaining at the zero lower bound too long is that a significant asset market bubble will develop. - The U.S. has been plagued by such bubbles in the 1990s (tech/NASDAQ) and the 2000s (housing prices). - Each of these asset-price bubbles eventually burst. - Might something similar develop over the next several years as U.S. monetary policy remains exceptionally accommodative?